Dr. Neil deGrasse Tyson slammed for tweet about mass shooting data

 Other accounts threw obscenities at the Harvard grad, without addressing his direct points, including the official account for the band "Smash Mouth."

 Fox News reached out to deGrasse Tyson for comment but did not receive a response in time for publication.
-He has not responded to the backlash nor removed the tweet as of 6:20 p.m.
-EST.
+He had not responded to the backlash nor removed the tweet as of 6:20 p.m.
+ET.